Careers in social care

 Skills needed to be a social care worker

 A social care worker should have good communication and time management skills.
-You will need to be committed to working with people and their families, with the aim of improving their physical or mental wellbeing.
+You'll need to be committed to working with people and their families, with the aim of improving their physical or mental wellbeing.

 Becoming a social care worker